sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-7(Ansible)/ansible.md

 ```

 - In the above `httpd.yml` file, We added a new task to copy the `python_cgi_ip.py` file to the httpd server.
-- And we also added a new task to change the permission of the `python_cgi_ip.py` file to executable.
+- We also added a new task to change the permission of the `python_cgi_ip.py` file to executable.
 - Now, Let's run the `httpd.yml` file to copy the `python_cgi_ip.py` file to the httpd server.
 ```bash
 ansible-playbook httpd.yml
 ```
-- Now we can the load balancer IP in the browser to see the IP of the server.
+- Now we can go to load balancer IP in the browser, and the load balancer will automatically route you to your backend targets, and you can verify this by looking into the printed IP of the server in your web app.

 ### Ansible roles